Anacostia Riverwalk Trail

-The Anacostia Riverwalk Trail is a multi-use trail system in Washington, DC, which, when complete, will be ~25 miles long, spanning both sides of the Anacostia River, the Washington Channel waterfront, and projecting into neighborhoods away from the Anacostia.
-It has more recently been branded as part of a larger Anacostia Riverwalk Trail Network which includes an additional 8 segments and 15 miles of trail.
-On the north end it connects to the Anacostia Tributary Trail System; on the south end it will connect to the Oxon Hill Farm Trail and on the west it connects to the Rock Creek Park Trail and the 14th Street Bridge.
+The Anacostia Riverwalk Trail is a trail system spanning the Anacostia River in Washington, D.C.
+When complete, the trail will be 25 miles long and expand to the Washington Channel waterfront.
+On the north end it connects to the Anacostia Tributary Trail System; on the south end it will connect to the Oxon Hill Farm Trail and on the west it connects to the Rock Creek Park trail and the 14th Street Bridge.
 Of the 19 planned segments, 14 are complete for a combined total of 16 miles.